Esmail-Jawabreh/reading-notes/README.md

 # Reading Notes
-### notes for every class, which are in a table that contain a link for every class note.
+### Notes for every class, which are in a table that contain a link for every class note.
 ---

 ## Prep-Course